Shmoopty/veque/README.md

 >
 > -Herb Sutter, GotW #54

-As C++ has matured, `std::vector` has held its ground as a very popular container type.
+`std::vector` has maintained popular usage as a C++ standard container.
+It's cache-friendly.
+It maintains array layout.
+Its iterator invalidation rules are somewhat complex, but developers have learned them.

 `std::deque`, however, has grown increasingly unpopular.
 Nearly to the extent of `std::list`, and for similar reasons - it is non-contiguous and _very_ cache-unfriendly to iterate.